jakob-bagterp/browserist/docs/settings/comparison-to-selenium/main-differences.md

 ---

 # Configuration Differences Between Selenium and Browserist
 While Browserist is an extension to Selenium, they're configured differently.
-Browserist is made for users that value less code and more readable code, and so the syntax is different.
+Browserist is made for users who value less code and more readable code, and so the syntax is different.

-Find configuration examples for both beginners and advanced users in various use cases:
+You can find configuration examples for different use cases, both for beginners and advanced users :

 * [Browser types](browser-types.md)
 * [Headless mode](headless-mode.md)
 * [Disable images](disable-images.md)

 ## How to Use Selenium's Web Driver from Browserist
-If you prefer configuring a session with Browserist, yet use Selenium for parts of the browser automation, it's possible to mix both frameworks.
+f you prefer to configure a session with Browserist, but use Selenium for other parts of the browser automation, it's possible to mix both frameworks.
 Example where Selenium's `driver` is highlighted:

 ```python linenums="1" hl_lines="5-7"
 from browserist import Browser, BrowserSettings, BrowserType